 – Coins, that have been moving within a downward slope (Bollinger bands) already for some time (intraday)

-.
-Check the overall development of the coin price, make sure not to catch the end of a Wyckoff cycle.
+Check the overall development of the coin price, and make sure not to catch the end of a Wyckoff cycle.

 This needs some experience in chart observing.
 The market moves in cycles.
 Roughly you can say there is accumulation, breakout, distribution, and breakdown you can read more about accumulation and distribution here.